WFIOST/H3VRModInstaller/README.md

 Q: Can you show the percentage downloaded for the mods?

 A: We can't, because we don't know.
-BoneTome (the primary supplier of mods in H3VRMI's database) uses a download protocal that does not tell us the size of the file.
+BoneTome (the primary supplier of mods in H3VRMI's database) uses a download protoc0l that does not tell us the size of the file.

 Q: My H3VRMI won't start!